Research ethics FAQs

 Further guidance for researchers working remotely with participant data.

-During the course of the research project, data should be stored on University servers or Nexus365 OneDrive for Business if possible, and backed up using the University’s HFS service.
-Nexus365 OneDrive for Business has been approved by the University’s Information Security team for the storage and secure transfer of research data during the course of the research.
+During the course of the research project, data should preferably be stored on University servers, otherwise Nexus365 for Business (OneDrive or SharePoint), and backed up using the University’s HFS service.
+Nexus365 for Business has been approved by the University’s Information Security team for the storage and secure transfer of research data during the course of the research.
 Personal accounts with third party cloud storage providers are not generally an appropriate place to store research data.
-Please contact your local departmental IT support or Research Data Oxford (researchdata@ox.ac.uk) for advice on appropriate platforms for storage and sharing of large data sets when OneDrive for Business is not suitable, or in the case of collaboration with third parties outside the University.
+Please contact your local departmental IT support or Research Data Oxford (researchdata@ox.ac.uk) for advice on appropriate platforms for storage and sharing of large data sets when Nexus365 for Business is not suitable, or in the case of collaboration with third parties outside the University.

 If you do need to use personal devices, please make sure that they are secured according to University guidelines.
 Devices containing personal data must be protected by whole disc encryption.
 Further guidance on keeping your computer, portable devices and personal data safe is available on the Information Security webpages.